ebshimizu/stats-of-the-storm/docs/external-db.md

 Try it out!
 Below are some databases created for Stats of the Storm.

+* [Heroes Lounge Season 1](https://www.dropbox.com/s/sn7hgclon2v959e/hl-na-season1.zip?dl=0) - Heroes Lounge is an EU/NA community league.
+Find out more at their website: [Heroes Lounge](https://heroeslounge.gg/)
+* [NGS Season 5](https://www.dropbox.com/s/4namw8915vl4mfi/NGS_s5.zip?dl=0) - The Nexus Gaming Series is a NA community league.
+Find out more at their website: [Nexus Gaming Series](https://nexusgamingseries.com).
+* [NGS Season 4](https://www.dropbox.com/s/1gyhc89lafrfzbl/NGS_s4.zip?dl=0)
+* [NGS Season 3](https://www.dropbox.com/s/302ll6d7l4lqpti/NGS_Season3.zip?dl=0)
 * [2018 HGC Phase 1](https://www.dropbox.com/s/6oib7or3n6oknev/HGC_2018.zip?dl=0) - Includes all regions, regular season play games, and tournament games.
 Updated as replays become available.
 * [2018 HGC Phase 2](https://www.dropbox.com/s/9taqybb7m22dylg/HGC_2018_Phase2.zip?dl=0) - Includes all regions.
 Regular season games and tournaments from Phase 2 will be here.
 Might release a combined database at some point.
-* [NGS Season 5](https://www.dropbox.com/s/4namw8915vl4mfi/NGS_s5.zip?dl=0) - The Nexus Gaming Series is a NA community league.
-Find out more at their website: [Nexus Gaming Series](https://nexusgamingseries.com).
-* [NGS Season 4](https://www.dropbox.com/s/1gyhc89lafrfzbl/NGS_s4.zip?dl=0)
-* [NGS Season 3](https://www.dropbox.com/s/302ll6d7l4lqpti/NGS_Season3.zip?dl=0)

 Extract the directory and set your database path to the folder that has all of the `.ldb` folders in it.
 Congrats!
 You're now a stats wizard.